 Most manufactured housing developed in the county serves cost-constrained families, providing an affordable alternative to traditional stick-built development.
-Table E-28 in the Housing Cost and Affordability section shows that a four-person, extremely low-income household can afford a maximum sales price of \$144,870, a very low-income household can afford a maximum sales price of \$241,285, and a low-income household can afford a maximum sales price of \$385,658, meaning that manufactured housing is affordable to very low-and-low-income households with a two-acre lot and could be affordable to very low income households if smaller lots are available.
-These affordable costs include interest rates and financing costs for a 30-year mortgage at 4.88-percent interest and a 5-percent down payment.
-3 0-year mortgage.
+Table E-28 in the Housing Cost and Affordability section shows that a four-person, extremely low-income household can afford a maximum sales price of \$144,870, a very low-income household can afford a maximum sales price of \$241,285, and a low-income household can afford a maximum sales price of \$385,658, meaning that manufactured housing is affordable to low-income households with a two-acre lot and could be affordable to very low income households if smaller lots are available.
+These affordable costs include interest rates for a 30-year mortgage at 4.88-percent interest and a 5-percent down payment.
 When comparing the price, including land costs, financing costs, and installation of a new mobile home, mobile homes are an affordable option to very low- and low- income households.
 However, financing can be challenging to secure for mobile and manufactured homes.
 To address this, the County offers the Mortgage Credit Certificate (MCC) Program to assist lower-income households to purchase a manufactured home to reduce barriers to financing for these households (Program C.4).
 Most manufactured housing developed in the county serves cost-constrained families, providing an affordable alternative to traditional stick-built development.

-Between 2016 and 2021-2022, there was an average of 5-6 mobile/manufactured homes added to the County's housing stock per year (refer to Table C-5).
-Projecting these 5-6 units over the RHNA period (eight years), with the assumption that annual construction will double-increase by one and a half times with the implementation of incentive programs (Program B.2 and B.3) gives the County a projected capacity of 80-74 manufactured/mobile homes.
+Between 2016 and 2022, there was an average of 6 mobile/manufactured homes added to the County's housing stock per year (refer to Table C-5).
+Projecting these 6 units over the RHNA period (eight years), with the assumption that annual construction will increase by one and a half times with the implementation of incentive programs (Program B.2 and B.3) gives the County a projected capacity of 74 manufactured/mobile homes.
 Although these manufactured homes fall within the affordability level of lower income households, the County took a conservative approach and relied on ABAG's Regional Accessory Dwelling Unit Affordability Analysis to provide the affordability breakdown.
-Assuming the ABAG affordability analysis, and adjusting these assumptions based on the above affordability analysis, the County assumes 48-4622 homes will be affordable to lower-income households, 24-2244 homes will be affordable to moderate-income households, and 8-7 will be affordable to above moderate-income households.
+Assuming the ABAG affordability analysis, and adjusting these assumptions based on the above affordability analysis, the County assumes 22 homes will be affordable to lower-income households, 44 homes will be affordable to moderate-income households, and 7 will be affordable to above moderate-income households.